gcwhitfield/AttentionTask/README.md

 ## Running the code inside of the virtual environment.
 1. Move into the AttentionTask/python folder and type `pipenv shell`.
 This will activate the environment.
 Now you should be able to run the python scripts in AttentionTask/python
-2. To exit the environment, type `quit`
+2. To exit the environment, type `exit`